 It was a little bit risky hanging out with Sasha, as the man was essentially a psychopath.
 He could be charming, especially with women, but woe betide you somehow treaded upon his delicate Serbian ego.
 At any perceived slight he was prone to fly dangerously off the handle.

 Just to give you a picture of his kind of volatile personality, I’ll tell you about a little incident I witnessed with him first hand.

 At some point, Sasha decided to branch out from stolen suits to dealing in Macedonian plonk.
 One day there were three of us in a Mercedes driving through Berlin.
-There was Olaf at the wheel, a German white collar criminal and expert in internet scams, whose car it was.
+Olaf, a German white collar criminal and expert in internet scams, whose car it was, sat at the wheel.
 Sasha, his side-kick and partner in crimes, was sitting shotgun and me in the back.
 The car was full of Macedonian wine Sasha was trying to unload on a Croatian restaurant in Charlottenburg.

-We arrived at an intersection and suddenly the light turned red.
-Olaf pulled up short at the light, nearly hitting a couple of Arabs who were crossing the road.
+We pulled up short at an intersection, Olaf nearly hitting a couple of Arabs who were crossing the street.
 The one guy slammed his hand down on the hood of the Olaf’s Benz, uttering some oath in Arabic.

 This was too much for Sasha.
 Suddenly Sasha grabbed two bottles of Macedonian wine at his feet, jumped out of the car, smashed the two bottles together and went after the two Arabs with a broken jagged bottle neck in each hand.
 That was Sasha.
 Hot-headed, brutal, and – as I said – a psycho.